Ilario Bandini: Mid 1950s racing in Italy

-The little car also began to winning in North America with James Eichenlaub first at Cumberland and placed second to James Thompson at Toronto.
-Eichenlaub also managed a third place at Watkins Glen and at Virginia, while Gene Parsons won at Miami (Florida) and again at Washington in the Congressional Cup.
-The team finished 1957 ranked second in the overall US classifications, having held the top spot until September when they were unable to participate at Watkins Glen following a retirement at the Virginia circuit.
-Drivers such as Robert Samuelson and Jack Connolly also provided exciting displays and scored outstanding results, notably at Galveston, where Connolly made an astonishing comeback in the wet, recovering 22 positions in just six laps, only to be stopped by a fuel tank rupture.
+The car also began winning in North America with James Eichenlaub, first at Cumberland and placed second to James Thompson at Toronto.
+Eichenlaub managed a third place at Watkins Glen and at Virginia, while Gene Parsons won at Miami (Florida) and again at Washington in the Congressional Cup.
+The team finished 1957 ranked second in the overall US classifications, having held the top spot until September, when they were unable to participate at Watkins Glen following a retirement at the Virginia circuit.
+Drivers such as Robert Samuelson and Jack Connolly also provided exciting displays and scored outstanding results, notably at Galveston, where Connolly made a comeback in the wet, recovering 22 positions in just six laps, only to be stopped by a fuel tank rupture.

-During this period Bandini also experimented with a mixed 'chain and gear' driven distributor system incorporating desmodromic valves.
+During this period, Bandini also experimented with a mixed 'chain and gear' driven distributor system incorporating desmodromic valves.

 Bandini and Bondi with "Bandini 750 sport internazionale" during a test at Modena.

 For 1959, Bandini achieved class victories at Compiano Vetto d'Enza (third overall), Trapani-Mount Erice, Predappio-Rocca delle Camminate, a second place at Trento-Bondone, a third at Vallelunga, and fourth in the St. Ambreus Cup (at the Monza high speed oval circuit).
-On top of all that, Cesenatico saw the first appearance of the Formula Junior with a new 850 cc engine (based on a project apparently originating in 1955) in a 1000P based prototype.
+Cesenatico saw the first appearance of the Formula Junior with a new 850 cc engine (based on a project apparently originating in 1955) in a 1000P based prototype.
 In the same race, Edoardo Govoni took third in a 750, later achieving the same position in the Shell Cup at Vallelunga.